 Epic cake alert!
 This White Russian kahlua Cake has arrived to make all your boozy cake dreams come true.
 A bundt cake comprised of a vanilla layer and a kahlua layer swirled together and then topped with a silky kahlua glaze.
 The coziest cake recipe that will warm you up from the inside out.

-If you like a boozy cake, this white russian bundt cake is your new best friend.
-White russians are a favorite in this house, especially around the holidays.
+If you like a boozy cake, this white Russian Kahlua cake is your new best friend.
+White Russians are a favorite cocktail in this house, especially around the holidays.
 There is something about that creamy coffee flavor that is really cozy and comforting.
-Plus, my neighbor makes her own kahlua and gives us a bottle each year for christmas, which just adds to the holiday cheer.
+Plus, my neighbor makes her own Kahlua and gives us a bottle each year for christmas, which just adds to the holiday cheer.

 This cake tastes amazingly like the cocktail.
 I served it recently to some friends who gathered for football Sunday.
 I know at least one of them got the taste in their mouth and went on to make some white russian cocktails when they got home.
 Think of this cake as the indulgence without the higher BAC level.